ravenawk/new_pb/docs/blog/posts/ansible_builder_intro.md

 ---
+title: "Ansible Builder: A Beginners Guide"
+description: Learn how to use Ansible Builder to create custom execution environments for your automation projects.
 date:
   created: 2023-06-30
   updated: 2025-08-26
-authors:
-  - pat
 categories:
   - quick-start
   - ansible-automation
 tags:
   - ansible
 ---
-# Ansible Builder: A Beginners Guide

-Ansible Builder enables you to build and customize execution environments, creating reproducible environments tailored to your specific work needs.
+In Ansible, an execution environment is a container image that includes all the necessary dependencies, modules, and plugins needed to run automation tasks.

-These environments ensure consistent and reproducible execution of playbooks and roles by providing a known environment.
+With Ansible Builder, you can build and customize these images, ensuring consistent and reproducible execution of playbooks and roles in a known environment.

 <!-- more -->
-Execution environments in Ansible refer to container images that include all the necessary dependencies, modules, and plugins to execute Ansible automation.

 ## Prerequisites
 You should have the following installed on your system: